PM doubles down on same-day polls, says arbitration not SC’s job

 He went on to say that previously too SC’s decisions were dealt with by the parliament and expressed that the same should be done now as well.

-“This is our moral and political responsibility to respect the decisions taken by the parliament previously,” the PM stated, adding that it was important to bring forth these matters in the public.
+“This is our moral and political responsibility to respect the decisions previously taken by the parliament,” the PM stated, adding that it was important to bring forth these matters in the public.

+“The decision [regarding talks] has to be taken by the parliament, not you or me,” he pointed out.

 Referring to the SC’s direction to the government and opposition regarding talks, he said that the apex court’s “job is not arbitration, but their job is to give orders as per the Constitution and law”.